rendall/bmapp2/README.md

 ## known bugs

 Netlify's serverless functions will not return the entire uncompressed BM json object because AWS Lambda functions have a practical upper limit of 4MB on response body size.
+They can thus only be served and used locally.
+To what end is yet TBD.

+## contributing

+Yes, please.
+I'm happy to collaborate, particularly with graphic, UI- and UX-designers.
+But do let me know if you fork.
+I have a tendency to `git push --force` unless I know that someone else is attached to the commit history.